-- i.
-Sometimes the connection cannot be disconnected although you specify a time to Max Idle Time, since some applications is visiting the Internet continually in the background. - ii.
-If you are a Cable user, please configure the Router following the above steps. - 2.
-How do I configure the Router to access the Internet by Ethernet users?
+- 1. Sometimes the connection cannot be disconnected although you specify a time to Max Idle Time, since some applications is visiting the Internet continually in the background. - 2.
+If you are a Cable user, please configure the router following the above steps.

+2. How do I configure the router to access Internet by Ethernet users?

-- Log in to the Router, click the "Network" menu on the left of your browser, and click "WAN" submenu.
-On the WAN page, select "Dynamic IP" for "WAN Connection Type", finish by clicking Save. - 2) Some ISPs require that you register the MAC Address of your adapter, which is connected to your cable/DSL Modem during installation.
-If your ISP requires MAC register, log in to the Router and click the "Network" menu link on the left of your browser, and then click "MAC Clone" submenu link.
-On the "MAC Clone" page, if your PC's MAC address is proper MAC address, click the Clone MAC Address button and your PC's MAC address will fill in the "WAN MAC Address" field.
+- Login to the router, click the "Network" menu on the left of your browser, and click "WAN" submenu.
+On the WAN page, select "Dynamic IP" for "WAN Connection Type", finish by clicking "Save". - 2) Some ISPs require that you register the MAC Address of your adapter, which is connected to your cable/DSL Modem during installation.
+If your ISP requires MAC register, login to the router and click the "Network" menu link on the left of your browser, and then click "MAC Clone" submenu link.
+On the "MAC Clone" page, if your PC's MAC address is proper MAC address, click the "Clone MAC Address" button and your PC's MAC address will fill in the "WAN MAC Address" field.
 Or else, type the MAC Address into the "WAN MAC Address" field.
 The format for the MAC Address is XX-XX-XX-XX-XX.
-Then click the Save button.
+Then click the "Save" button.
 It will take effect after rebooting.